Quasilyte/STAP/README.md

 Emacs Forth is a partial Forth implementation written in lisp.<br>
 It follows the FORTH-83 standard (required word set),<br>
 but not in all aspects. <br>
+Execution speed is, obviously, is lower than the host language<br>
+capabilities, but not significantly (for now we are 30% slower than<br>
+Emacs lisp itself, our recursion produce more garbage, but no<br>
+stack grow ever involved).

 <h3>Features</h3>
 * inlining right into the lisp code (full Emacs integration)
 * utilities like stack rollbacks after multiple evaluations
 * case-sensitive reader (most Forths are not)
 * conditionals are not compile-only words
+* [almost] stackless recursion

 <h3>Rationale</h3>
-Because something can be better expressed in one language/style<br>
+Because something can be expressed better in one language/style<br>
-while other tasks are suited for something else well.<br>
+while other tasks are suited for something else.<br>
 <br>
 Say we want to find `fib(n)` number.<br>
 Forget about performance and think of fibonacci definition.<br>

-We can express it in forth like that:
+We can express it in Forth like that:
 ```forth
 \ readable even in form of 1-liner
 : fib 1- DUP 1 > IF DUP RECURSE SWAP 1- RECURSE + ENDIF ;